-Once all preliminary information has been given to Supreme Lending, verification forms will be sent to your employer(s), bank(s), and current mortgage company or landlord.
+Once all preliminary information has been given to one of our preferred lenders, verification forms will be sent to your employer(s), bank(s), and current mortgage company or landlord.
 A credit report and appraisal of the property will be ordered.
 Your lender will provide you with a loan estimate along with all applicable federal and state disclosures.